Nativenerd1004/Dashboard_Using_Tableau/README.md

 - [STAR Approach](star-approach)

 ## Project Overview
-The Sales performance dashboard aims to provide 10Alytics business with comprehensive insights into their business, focusing on key metrics such as revenue by age-group, revenue by top 10 States, profits by products, and transactions overtime.
-Leveraging the power of data visualization, the dashboard is designed to enhance efficiency and support data-driven decision-making
+The Sterling Sales Performance Dashboard provides detailed insights into the sales performance of the e-commerce platform, including total revenue, customer distribution, and product category performance.
+The project aims to analyze and understand the key factors driving sales and revenue.
+Key stakeholders include the sales and marketing teams, as well as the executive leadership.

 ![10Alytics Sales Performance Dashboard](https://github.com/Nativenerd1004/10Alytics-Sales-Performance-Dashboard-Using-Excel/assets/149740069/1e3278b1-b0f8-4ae9-85e2-0b493638d07d)